To Qualify for an Undergraduate Degree

 Graduation Application Process

 Candidates for the baccalaureate degree must file an application for graduation at least two semesters prior to the expected graduation date in order to allow time to make up any deficiencies or correct any discrepancies that may delay graduation.
 At least 85 semester units must be completed before an application for graduation may be submitted.
 In addition to fulfilling curricular graduation requirements, a student, to be eligible for a bachelor’s degree, must have a grade point average of at least 2.0 (C) in each one of the following categories:

 - all units in the minor (if any).

 Undergraduate students need to check with their major departments or their college success centers when they are ready to apply for graduation.
-Students from specific majors can now apply online for graduation via their MySJSU.
 See this page for guidance: Application for Graduation web page.

 The graduation application for Master’s or doctoral degrees are available to eligible students through their MySJSU account.
 Eligible students will be messaged once they are eligible to apply online.
 A tutorial and video instructions for completing the application are available at the linked website under Graduation.

 Those planning to attend a college or university other than SJSU during the final semester must notify the Office of the Registrar.
 Courses must be completed by the date of graduation and transcripts received within one month after graduation.